Blade Runner 2049 (2017)

 Nate’s Grade: A

-Posted on October 8, 2017, in 2017 Movies and tagged dennis villenueve, drama, harrison ford, jared leto, mystery, ridley scott, robin wright, robots, ryan gosling, sci-fi, sequel, thriller.
+Posted on October 8, 2017, in 2017 Movies and tagged dave bautista, dennis villenueve, drama, harrison ford, jared leto, michael green, mystery, ridley scott, robin wright, robots, ryan gosling, sci-fi, sequel, thriller.
 Bookmark the permalink.
-2 Comments.
+3 Comments.